Lac La Biche, Alberta: Historic voyageur highway

 Lac La Biche was on the historical voyageur route that linked the Athabaskan region to Hudson Bay.
 David Thompson and George Simpson used the fur trade route via the Beaver River from the main Methye Portage route that reached the Athabasca River.
 Thompson was the first known European to record his sojourn on Lac La Biche.
-Thompson, who referred to the lake as Red Deers Lake, arrived October 4, 1798 and overwintered there.
+Thompson, who referred to the lake as Red Deers Lake, arrived October 4, 1798, and overwintered there.
 He entered copious notes in his diary on the Nahathaway (the Cree), their customs, traditions, and the Western Forest Land, including the large supply of whitefish and beaver.

 Fur trade posts

 Although the Montreal-based North West Company was already active in the area, Thompson established the first permanent settlement in Lac La Biche on his 1798 trip, a Hudson's Bay Company trading post which he named Red Deers Lake House.
 In 1799, Peter Fidler arrived in the area after Thompson's departure, and as the post.
 This new structure was known as Greenwich House.
 It was also abandoned by 1801, but Lac La Biche was established as a permanent place of residence for some French-Canadian and Métis freetraders and their families.
 Fur trade activity continued unbroken, due to the importance of the portage, and Lac La Biche was visited by fur traders such as Gabriel Franchère and Ross Cox.
 David Thompson returned in 1812.

 Another temporary Hudson's Bay Company post was erected in 1817, but the portage was abandoned by the company in 1825.
 Almost no written records exist for the following two decades.

+On 26 April 1885, during the North-West Rebellion, the Hudson's Bay Company post in Lac La Biche was raided by Cree forces.

 Oblate mission

 A Roman Catholic mission was established in 1853 by Oblate missionaries.
 Historian Paul Robert Magocsi notes how the settlement grew over the next few decades:

-The Lac La Biche Mission is now a National Historic Site and Provincial Historic Resource.
+The Lac La Biche Mission is now a national historic site and provincial historic resource.
 It was the site of one of the first residential schools in Alberta.

 Treaties and insurrection

 The Government of Canada sought to extinguish the First Nations' title to the land across the prairies, in order to open the land up to settlement.
 Treaty 6 was negotiated in 1876 and covered the lands to the south of Lac La Biche.

-The new Hudson's Bay Company post at Lac La Biche was looted on April 26, 1885 during the North-West Rebellion by members of Big Bear's band.
-Their plan to loot the nearby Roman Catholic Mission was stopped by the local Cree and Métis population.
-Métis Scrip Records show many residents of the area were awarded scrip by the Government of Canada from 1885 until the 1920s.
+The new Hudson's Bay Company post at Lac La Biche was looted on April 26, 1885, during the North-West Rebellion by members of Big Bear's band.
+Their plan to loot the nearby Roman Catholic mission was stopped by the local Cree and Métis population.
+Métis scrip records show many residents of the area were awarded scrip by the Government of Canada from 1885 until the 1920s.

 Treaty 8, covering the lands north of Lac La Biche, was negotiated in 1899.
-This set the stage for rail and settlement.
+This set the stage for railway construction and settlement.